The-Last-Cookie/osu-wiki/wiki/Beatmap_information/en.md

 If a beatmap is qualified or ranked, it has access to leaderboards, on which players can compete against each other.

 At the top of the rankings menu are the 3 tabs `Global Ranking`, `Country Ranking`, and `Friend Ranking` available respectively, of which the last two require [osu!supporter](/wiki/osu!supporter) for usage.
-Selecting one of the tabs will display the leaderboard in the score listing below.
+Selecting one of the tabs will display the leaderboard in the score listing below<!--this needs refining-->.
 Clicking on one or several mod icons in the filter menu allows the user to show solely scores with that exact mod combination.

-The score listing shows up to 50 top scores, while the best score is highlighted specifically with an enlarged score card<!-- better phrasing? -->.
+The score listing shows up to 50 top scores, while the best score is highlighted specifically with an enlarged score card.

 Hovering over a score will reveal 3 dots at the right side of the menu.
 Clicking on the dots opens up a menu with 3 options: